KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 # All the fun stuff

 ## Inline hashtables
-If are defining a hashtable on one line, you can separate the key/value pairs with a semicolon.
+When you are defining a hashtable on one line, you can separate the key/value pairs with a semicolon.

     $person = @{ name = 'kevin'; age = 36; }